AcmeTickets/DomainServiceTemplate/README.md

 - Rename folders and files to match your domain
 - Update configuration and workflow files

+#### 2a.
+Update the CICD File
+Open the project in VSCode and run this prompt in GitHub Copilot

+Replace all template placeholders in the file CICD-Pipeline.yml as follows:

+Replace every occurrence of {{DomainName}} with HumanResources Replace every occurrence of {{DomainShortName}} with humanrsr Replace every occurrence of {{api_port}} with 5275 Replace every occurrence of {{msg_port}} with 5276 Only update these placeholders—do not change any other content or formatting in the file.

 ### 3. Configure Environment Variables
 Set your Cosmos DB account and other secrets as needed.
 For example, update `appsettings.Development.json` with your `AccountKey` and other values.